MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/about-feature-explorer.md

 Multi-factor authentication (MFA) helps safeguard access to data and applications while maintaining simplicity for users.
 It provides additional security by requiring a second form of authentication and delivers strong authentication through a range of easy-to-use authentication methods, such as security questions and a password.

 If you're a global admin **(Tim: Is this correct?
-How about other admins?)**, when you access the Setup hub you'll see a task for making sign-in more secure.
+How about other admins?)**, when you access the Setup hub you'll see a task for making sign-in more secure. **[Tim to add more detailed info about MFA functionality in the Setup hub.]**

 [Video placeholder]